bids-standard/pybv/CONTRIBUTING.md

 If you have followed the steps to get the development version, you can run tests by simply calling `pytest` from the project root.

-For coverage, from the root call:

-    $ coverage run --source pybv -m pytest

-and then `coverage report` to see the report, or alternatively `coverage html`, which will save an HTML report in `htmlcov/` that you can view in your browser.

 ##### Building the documentation

 The documentation can be built using sphinx.
 Again, assuming that you followed